 A few other things to consider would include the costs associated with dividing it.
 A survey can be expensive as well as closing costs and real estate fees.
 Make sure you examine the estimated net sheet closely before agreeing to divide and sell.

-Also we are seeing an unusual trend in recent months in rural properties, particularly timberland tracts, where large parcels (1000+ acres) are selling at higher per acre prices than 100 acre tracts.
+Also we are seeing an unusual trend in recent months in rural properties, particularly with timberland for sale, where large parcels (1000+ acres) are selling at higher per acre prices than 100 acre tracts.
 This is the opposite of the Sam’s Club effect we are all used to when buying things in bulk.
 We assume that we will pay more for a smaller quantity and that buying in bulk gets us a discount.
 That is not always true in rural real estate at present.

 I hope these tips are helpful when considering whether to divide your property or not when putting them on the market.
 The decision can really only be made based on your objectives and the features of your property.
 I would welcome feedback and advice from other agents as to how they advise their clients on dividing their tracts.